yx940702/SidewalkAnalysisCOVID19/README.md

 ![alt_text](https://github.com/yx940702/SidewalkAnalysisCOVID19/blob/025b02a216f2a89e4f6a3b7c52a204e4eeea1120/images/socialdistance.png)

 This component uses the sidewalk surfaces and pedestrian count to calculate distances between randomized points on a given sidewalk segment.
 The randomization can be polynomially weighted according to given attraction points such as subway stops and interest points to represent the increased likelihood of a person at a part of the sidewalk closer to the attraction points.
 In comparison to circle packing, this randomization method is a better representation of people on the sidewalk since people are not maximizing effort to distance from each other at a given distance as they would be in circle packing.
+The pedestrian count can be manually input for special circumstances such as events.

 The component also intakes grid size (in ft) and iteration to adjust the refinement of the calculation , allowing users to choose on a spectrum between a draft quality (faster and less accurate) and a presentation quality (slower and more accurate) calculation.